 A Search Methodology

-Follow these simple steps to focus your search activities, and become much more efficient in doing a search.
+Follow these steps to focus your search activities.

 I recommend that you follow a structured technique such as: